-The Water and Wastewater Utilities, along with the rest of the nation, felt the effects of a sluggish economy and stagnant new housing market.
-However, despite this economic environment, both utilities maintained their transfers to RR&I and the General Fund in accordance with the City's financing policy.
+The Water and Wastewater Utilities, along with the rest of the nation, felt the effects of a sluggish economy and stagnant new housing market during 2012 and 2013.
+However, there were modest signs of improvement in 2014 resulting in higher revenues for both the Water and Wastewater Utilities than has been the case for the past two years.
+Once again, both utilities maintained their transfers to RR&I and the General Fund in accordance with the City's financing policy.

-The comparison of revenues from FY 2012 to FY 2013 indicates that Water revenue decreased from \$28.76 to \$26.54 million and Wastewater decreased from \$53.80 million to \$51.35 million.
+The comparison of revenues from FY 2013 to FY 2014 reflects an increase in Water revenue to \$29.54 million from \$28 million and an increase in Wastewater revenue to \$60.3 million from \$58.8 million.